Before the Bell: U.S. futures climb; oil bolsters Bay Street

 Barrick Gold Corp.'s subsidiary Acacia Mining PLC cancelled its dividend and said gold production will plunge in 2018 as a dispute with the Tanzanian government drags into its second year.
 Its shares tumbled to a four-year low.
 Acacia's revenue dropped 29 per cent last year after the country banned shipments of mineral concentrates, a form of partly processed ore produced at two of the company's Tanzanian mines.
 The ban meant Acacia couldn't sell 185,800 ounces of gold and 12.1 million pounds of copper in concentrate, resulting in "a substantial cash outflow," it said in a statement Monday.

-Qualcomm Inc and Broadcom Ltd plan to meet on Wednesday to talk about the latter's $121-billion acquisition offer, the first time the semiconductor companies will discuss the potential deal, people familiar with the matter said.
+Qualcomm Inc. and Broadcom Ltd. plan to meet on Wednesday to talk about the latter's $121-billion acquisition offer, the first time the semiconductor companies will discuss the potential deal, people familiar with the matter said.
 The meeting comes after Broadcom raised its cash-and-stock offer last week from $70 to $82 per share, and made other concessions, including offering to pay Qualcomm an $8-billion breakup fee should antitrust regulators block the deal.
+Qualcomm's shares are up 2.2 per cent in premarket trading while Broadcom's stock is up 1.3 per cent.

 Rupert Murdoch's Twenty-First Century Fox said it would commit to maintain Sky News in Britain for at least five years and would establish an independent board for the channel to try to secure its takeover of pay-TV operator Sky.
 Britain's competition regulator said last month that Fox's US$15.7-billion deal to buy the 61 per cent of Sky it does not already own should be blocked unless a way is found to prevent Murdoch influencing Sky's news output.